MTNA Benevolence Fund

 Guidelines for Disbursement

 Assistance from the MTNA Benevolence Fund is intended to be a one-time gift for the replacement of teaching materials and teaching instruments.
 The fund is not intended for payment of MTNA dues or replacement of lost income.
 Those requesting help must be willing to give MTNA permission to follow up on any of the information provided to the association in relation to the application.
-In addition, recipients of grants over $600 (or the current amount stated by IRS guidelines) are considered taxable income and as such, a 1099 form will be issued as required.
+In addition, recipients of grants of $600 or more (or the current amount stated by IRS guidelines) are considered taxable income and as such, a 1099 form will be issued as required.

 In order of priority, recipients of funds disbursed from the MTNA Benevolence Fund are: